 Here is a simple questionnaire you can use to give voice to your leader's joys and concerns!
 This feedback will help you shape the program for next year and it may also help your teachers consider their role in the future.

 As the Sunday school season wraps up it's fitting to ask, what will next season look like?
 What could be new, different, fresh?
 What should remain the same or be enhanced?
-As you evaluate your programs and dream about the future consider...
+Share your thoughts here!

 Last week Mark DeVries, president of Youth Ministry Architects and author of Family Based Youth Ministry posted this video on recruiting volunteers.
 He is so confident it will work that he offers a $100 guarentee!